nzhou792/Nathan_BlueStampPortfolio/index.md

 - I have written code that allows the x-axis acceleration detected by the accelerometer to be actively displayed on the serial monitor.
 I also set up a Wi-Fi server that allows me to monitor the acceleration and flex sensor bend angle in real time on a website.
 - So far, the project seems like it focuses much more on specific small components and the code that gets those components to work.
 This has been surprising because I initially envisioned a project much more focused on physical construction.
-- Some challenges I have faced so far
+- Some challenges I have faced so far are successfully wiring the flex sensor to the breadboard and making its values more accurate, as well as figuring out how to use HTML code to set up the website.
 - Before my last milestone, I must get the components wired and attached to a wrist sleeve in order to create the final functioning device.

 # First Milestone